CS5008-Khoury/Homework-Debugging-C/instructions/README.md

      ![Clone Example]
      * IMPORTANT❗  Double check that it is your personal repo, and not the general assignment repo.
    * Then, in your terminal, navigate to your `cs5008` directory using `cd`, and type `git clone <link>`. (see linux commands in resources)
-   * For example, if your link is `https://github.com/CS5008-khoury-lionelle/lionelle-hw1.git`
+   * For example, if your link is `https://github.com/SP23-CS5008-lionelle/lionelle-hw1.git`
-   * The command would be `git clone https://github.com/CS5008-khoury-lionelle/lionelle-hw1.git`
+   * The command would be `git clone https://github.com/SP23-CS5008-lionelle/lionelle-hw1.git`

 > You can also do this on the Khoury servers, but in order to get git working, you will need to setup a Personal Access Token (PAT) for your Github account.
-Here is a [example](https://github.com/CS5008-khoury-lionelle/Resources/blob/main/pat_guide.md).
+Here is a [quick guide](https://github.com/CS5008-Khoury/Resources/blob/main/pat_guide.md).

-:star: HINT :star:
+> [!IMPORTANT]
-The first time using Git, you will have to setup your email and name.
-You can do this by typing `git config --global user.email "your_email"` and `git config --global user.name "your_name"`.
+> The first time using Git, you will have to setup your email and name.
+You can do this by typing
+> `git config --global user.email "your_email"` and
+> `git config --global user.name "your_name"`.

-### :star: Using and IDE :star:
+### :star: Using an IDE :star:
-If you are using an IDE, such as VS Code or CLion, git is built into the applications, and we recommend going to 'new project from version control' and using the link to your repository.
+If you are using an IDE, such as VS Code or CLion, git is built into the applications, and we recommend getting project from git or VCS (version control system) and using the link to your repository.
 The name may change based on your IDE, but the functionality is the same.
 Feel free to ask in the general chat in MS Teams and students can help each other out pointing to the correct spot based on their IDE + OS.

+Here is the example from VS Code:

+![VS Code Git]

-## Debugging Your First C Application
+## Instructions: Debugging Your First C Application
-You will want to get C running on your system for the next part of this assignment.
-Here is a quick [reference](https://github.com/CS5008-khoury-lionelle/Resources/blob/main/InstallC.md) for various options.
-You can also do all this work on the Khoury servers via the terminal.
+You are provided with a C file that doesn't currently run.
+You will use warnings, the comments, and logic to build a working program.

 👉🏽 **Task** 👈🏽: Fix [main.c](../main.c)